Ready to say goodbye to debt for good? Learn More

 Image of a Virginia Grounds of Defense Form

-The top portion of the form lists the court name and location and the names of the parties in the lawsuit.
+The top portion of the form lists the court’s name and location, along with the names of the parties involved in the case.
 You are the defendant.
-The person or company suing you (or the lawyer representing them) is the plaintiff.
+The person or company suing you (or their lawyer) is the plaintiff.

-The second portion of the form labeled “To the Defendant'' is where you write in your defenses to the claims the plaintiff has brought against you.
-If you write that you deny the claim(s) against you, this is simply raising a defense.
+💡 If you simply deny what they’ve said, that’s called a defense.
 But you can also use affirmative defenses.
 These are reasons that the plaintiff shouldn’t win whether or not their claims are true.

 Here are some common affirmative defenses in debt lawsuits: